amor3/NimlyHomeAssistant/custom_components/nimly_digital_lock/README.md

 ```
 2. Restart Home Assistant
 3. Try operating the lock and check the logs for detailed information
+# Nimly Digital Lock Integration for Home Assistant

+## Overview

+This integration provides support for Nimly Digital Locks with ZigBee connectivity through the Home Assistant ZHA integration.
+It allows you to control your lock, view battery status, and monitor other diagnostic information.

+## Features

+- Lock/unlock control
+- Battery level monitoring
+- PIN code management
+- Door state monitoring
+- Diagnostics and troubleshooting tools

+## Configuration

+Add your Nimly lock through the Home Assistant UI by going to:

+Configuration → Integrations → Add Integration → Nimly Digital Lock

+You'll need to provide the IEEE address of your lock, which can be found in the ZHA device list.

+## Using the Integration

+After adding your lock, you'll have access to:

+- A lock entity for basic control
+- Sensor entities for battery level and other attributes
+- Services for PIN code management and advanced controls

+## Services

+The integration provides several services for advanced functionality:

+- `nimly_digital_lock.set_pin_code`: Set a PIN code for a specific user
+- `nimly_digital_lock.clear_pin_code`: Remove a PIN code
+- `nimly_digital_lock.run_diagnostics`: Run diagnostic tests to check lock connectivity
+- `nimly_digital_lock.send_direct_command`: Send direct ZigBee commands (advanced users)

+## Troubleshooting

+If you encounter issues with your lock:

+1. Check that your ZigBee coordinator can reach the lock (good signal strength)
+2. Run diagnostics using the `nimly_digital_lock.run_diagnostics` service
+3. Verify the IEEE address matches your actual device
+4. Check your logs for error messages related to the integration

+## Support

+For help with this integration, please create an issue in the GitHub repository or ask on the Home Assistant community forums.
 ## Common Working Configurations

 Users have reported success with these configurations: